New Peer-to-peer Education Outreach Improves Clinical Care for Canadians with Parkinson’s

 PSC continues to expand its education outreach through relationships with national professional organizations.
 PSC will introduce the CGPD to pharmacists at the Canadian Pharmacists Conference in Saskatoon as well as endorse the Parkinson’s disease guidelines for pharmacists article that will be published in the Canadian Pharmacist Journal.

-Parkinson’s is a complex.
+Parkinson’s is a complex disease.
 By PSC providing information targeted to each professional discipline, health care providers can better manage the progressive symptoms that accompany this neurodegenerative disease.
 This is particularly beneficial when Parkinson’s patients do not always receive treatment in a multidisciplinary setting, such as a Movement Disorder clinic.

 About the Canadian Guidelines on Parkinson’s Disease